Skip to content

 +-- metadata/

-The UUID folder should already exist from the Add to VText UUID step.
+The UUID folder should already exist from the Add to Vtext UUID step.
 If it does not, return to that workflow and create it before continuing.
 If the active folder is already a UUID folder, the script creates the required subfolders inside it.

 12. Move Files to the Correct Directories